Julia sets with Ahlfors-regular conformal dimension one: Finite subdivision rules

 \begin{prop} Let $G$ be a directed graph and $v \in \V(G)$.

-\begin{itemize} \item [(1)] If there exist two different cycles passing through $v$, then $P(v,n)$ grows exponentially fast. \item [(2)] If there exists $w\in \V(G)$ such that there are two different cycles starting from $w$ and a path from $v$ to $w$, then $P(v,n)$ grows exponentially fast. \item [(3)] If $v$ does not satisfy $(1)$ or $(2)$, then $P(v,n)$ grows polynomially fast.
-Moreover, if the maximum number of (disjoint) cycles that a path from $v$ can intersect is $d+1$, then the degree of the polynomial growth of $P(v,n)$ is $d$.
-When the maximum number of cycles is zero, then $P(v,n)=0$ for every sufficiently large $n$ and we define the degree of polynomial growth to be $-1$. \end{itemize}
+\begin{itemize} \item [(1)] If there exist two different cycles passing through $v$, then $P(v,n)$ grows exponentially fast with $n$. \item [(2)] If there exists $w\in \V(G)$ such that there are two different cycles passing through $w$ and a path from $v$ to $w$, then $P(v,n)$ grows exponentially fast with $n$. \item [(3)] If $v$ does not satisfy $(1)$ or $(2)$, then $P(v,n)$ grows polynomially fast with $n$.
+Moreover, if the maximum number of disjoint cycles that a path from $v$ can intersect is $d+1$, then $\deg(P(v,n);n)=d$.
+When the maximum number of cycles is zero, then $P(v,n)=0$ for every sufficiently large $n$, and we define the degree of the polynomial growth rate to be $-1$. \end{itemize}

 \end{prop} \begin{proof} See \cite[Theorem 3.6]{Park_Levy}. \end{proof}